Our use of Cookies

 Apiary Inspection Programme

-There are two serious brood diseases of honeybee in the UK which are currently notifiable and subject to control under The Bee Diseases and Pests Control Order 2006.
-These are American and European Foulbrood, AFB and EFB respectively.
-The control of AFB and EFB disease is the responsibility of the National Bee Unit's Inspectors who carry out a risk-based inspection programme on registered colonies across England and Wales.
-If you keep honeybee colonies in England or Wales, you may be contacted by your local Bee Inspector for an inspection of your bees.
+There are two serious brood diseases of honey bee in the UK that are currently notifiable and subject to control under The Bee Diseases and Pests Control Order 2006.
+These are American foulbrood (AFB) and European Foulbrood (EFB).
+The control of AFB and EFB disease is the responsibility of the National Bee Unit, which carries out a risk-based inspection programme on registered colonies across England and Wales.
+If you keep honey bee colonies in England or Wales, you may be contacted by your local Bee Inspector for an inspection of your bees.

 Bee inspecting looking at a frame of bees

-In addition, two exotic pest threats the Small Hive Beetle (Aethina tumida) and Tropilaelaps spp. mites are notifiable throughout Europe and are therefore subject to statutory surveillance and control measures.
-For more information about these pests, please visit our Exotic Pests section.
+There are two exotic pest threats, the Small Hive Beetle (Aethina tumida) and Tropilaelaps spp. mites, which are notifiable throughout Europe and are therefore subject to statutory surveillance and control measures.
+For more information about these pests, please visit our Exotic Pests page.